umez-57/AH2K25_1B/Readme.md

 - **metadata**: Information about input documents, persona, job, and processing timestamp
 - **extracted_sections**: Ranked list of relevant sections with document names, titles, and page numbers
 - **subsection_analysis**: Detailed analysis of each relevant section

+### NOTE: filename.headings.json are also kept in output folder for future use

 ## Pipeline Steps